Shoulder Arthritis Specialist

 - Treatment combinations – Some cases may necessitate the employment of various techniques, at times even combinations of biologic reconstruction and prosthetic implantation, as in cases calling for the use of shoulder hemiarthroplasty, where the humeral head (ball of the ball and socket shoulder joint, part of the upper arm bone) is replaced with a prosthetic while the native glenoid socket is left intact, in combination with biologic bone grafts to replenish the native glenoid bone depletion.

 What is the Recovery Following Arthroscopic Shoulder Surgery for Glenohumeral Arthritis?

 Recovery and rehabilitation following an alternative arthroplasty procedure for glenohumeral arthritis is an important aspect of the overall success.
 Depending on the arthroscopic shoulder surgery technique performed by Dr. Provencher, patients will begin a strict physical therapy program aimed at encouraging full range of motion and strengthening.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 Dr. Provencher and his orthopedic team will guide each patient through the correct rehabilitation program following surgery.

-For more resources on arthroscopic shoulder surgery techniques designed for glenohumeral arthritis, please contact the orthopedic practice of Dr. Matthew Provencher, shoulder surgeon in the Vail, Aspen and Denver, Colorado area.
+For more resources on arthroscopic shoulder surgery techniques designed for glenohumeral arthritis, please contact the orthopedic practice of Dr. Matthew Provencher, shoulder surgeon serving patients in the Vail, Aspen and Denver, Colorado area.